xyhan-github/autoNSO/README.md

 Disclaimers:
 * Objective functions must work with *torch tensors*, not numpy arrays.
 * This code is essentially a wrapper between PyTorch, CVXPY, and Matplotlib to do benchmarking for NSO research.
-It is not implemented to be the fastest possible in terms of wall-clock time.